brettcannon/riscv-harmony/README.md

 ## Purpose
 There are three reasons for this project.
 First and foremost is for me to learn Rust.
-Since the language is a systems one, I figured it would be a good fit for writing an ISA simulator (plus it might help me learn some low-level details of how CPU execution works).
+Since the language is systems-oriented, I figured it would be a good fit for writing an ISA simulator (plus it might help me learn some low-level details of how CPU execution works).
 This also means that this project should not be viewed as a robust